 7. Weight gain

 Recent research by the National Psoriasis Foundation looked at the link between psoriasis and diet.
-The key finding was that people who have psoriasis and are overweight are likely to be more at risk of severe symptoms.
+The key finding was that people who have psoriasis and are overweight are likely to be

 The recommendation was that a person who is overweight should reduce the number of calories in their diet so that they lose weight.
 This should improve symptoms of psoriasis over time.

 The foods that people eat may influence their psoriasis symptoms.

 According to the National Psoriasis Foundation, studies suggest that some people with psoriasis notice improvements after cutting out alcohol, gluten, and nightshade vegetables, including tomatoes, potatoes, and eggplant.

 Psoriasis flares tend to occur at times when the levels of certain hormones are low, such as during puberty, menopause, and after giving birth.
 Psoriasis symptoms may improve during pregnancy when some hormone levels are higher.

 Some people find that certain types of weather or changes in temperature can trigger their psoriasis.

 Some suspect that their psoriasis flares may link to a drop in humidity and temperature.
 Protecting skin from cold or dry weather, and using a humidifier in the home, may help to reduce flares.

 Warm weather and sun exposure can also cause flares in some people.